 ISIDORA CIRIC (ABU DHABI)

-Agriculture innovation took centre stage on Wednesday, as Bill Gates, Chair of the Bill & Melinda Gates Foundation, and Mariam Almheiri, Head of the UAE Presidential Court's International Affairs Office, met in Abu Dhabi to assess the progress of initiatives under the landmark $200 million fund launched at COP28.
+Agriculture innovation took centre stage on Wednesday, as Bill Gates, Chair of the Bill & Melinda Gates Foundation, and Mariam Almheiri, Head of International Affairs Office at the Presidential Court, met in Abu Dhabi to assess the progress of initiatives under the landmark $200 million fund launched at COP28.

 The partnership between the foundation and the UAE, announced in Dubai last year, aims to combat climate-driven threats to global food systems through the power of AI and technology, by helping smallholder farmers in low-income countries build resilience through agricultural research, scaled innovations and technical assistance.